Roles & Responsibilities of a Board

 ROLES & RESPONSIBILITIES OF A BOARD

-The “Governance” hat is typically considered the most basic, yet the foremost of responsibilities.
-It is the responsibility of the board and executive leadership to assess the overall execution of the organization in light of its efforts to fulfill its mission.
-Often referred to as governance, which means to steer, influence, and control, the board is responsible to establish mission and direction, ensure that an organization has the proper resources of funds and leadership to execute the mission, and provide legal and fiduciary oversight on behalf of the people served, the organization’s members and supporters, and the public (Board Fundamentals, Board Source, pg.
+This is the responsibility of the board and executive leadership to ensure the organization is fulfilling its mission.
+The board is responsible to establish mission and direction, ensure that an organization has the proper resources of funds and leadership to execute the mission, and provide legal and fiduciary oversight (Board Fundamentals, Board Source, pg.
 9).
-All board members wear their “Governance” hats at board meetings.

 Board members should actively attend important organizational events and activities.
 This could include a fundraising event, a public relations opportunity, or meeting to network with other organizations.
 As a participant in organizational functions, you might also be called upon to wear your “volunteer” hat.

 Board members should be ready and willing to invest time and participation in the operation of the organization as needed.

 - “7 Foundations of Board Effectiveness” – Ed McDowell

 - “Becoming a leader of No Reputation” – R. Scott Rodin

 - “Managing the Relationship Between the Board Chair, the Chief Executive Officer and the Chief Development Officer” – R. Scott Rodin

 - “Along the Road”– Terry Stokesbary